UCSF-CAT-Bioinformatics/2024-08-RNA-Seq-Analysis/data_reduction/01-preproc_htstream_mm.md

 </div>

-Double check to make sure that slurmout and 01-HTS_Preproc directories have been created for output, then after looking at the script, let's run it.
+Double check to make sure that the 01-HTS_Preproc directory has been created for output, then after looking at the script, let's run it.

 ```bash
 cd /share/workshop/$USER/rnaseq_example